gbaty/VirtualPlants-website/latest/dev/archi/api_plugin.rst

 This document explains how to concretely extend OpenAleaLab.
 For theoretical aspects and future plans, see :ref:`label-pep_plugins`.

+Plugins are used to extend application.
+All plugins are managed in the same way but can do really different tasks and have very different behaviour.
+For example an "image processing algorithm", a "qt applet" and an "OpenAleaLab extension" are all plugins, defined and registered in the same way but with very different logics.
+The logic and expected behaviour are described in an "interface" associated to a "category".

 Plugin mechanism can be explained by this scheme:

 :menuselection:`Plugin category --> Plugin identifier --> Plugin (factory) --> Class`